Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Bring back-up food for your day, stocking up in the grocery stores in Negreira.
 The café bars may not be spaced properly to accommodate you when hunger hits!
 Food, indeed, keeps a pilgrim happy and energetic.
 I do not advise you to diet on this this stage!

 Also on the day's route you will notice two orange alternative routes.
-The long one is the A Picota route, that has similar elevation changes, but is one kilometer longer.
+The long one is A Picota route, that has similar elevation changes, but is one kilometer longer.
 The reason to go this way is for a variation if you have done this route several times.
+This alternative is well-marked with green arrows and concrete mojónes.

-The second shorter orange route is a wonderful alternative to avoid the Monte Aro climb, a difference of about 50 meters (160 feet).
-Taking this way will also miss the striking views at the Mirador de Monte Aro.
+The second shorter orange route, following the bike route, is a wonderful alternative to avoid the Monte Aro climb, a difference of about 50 meters (160 feet).
+However, taking this way will also miss the striking views at the Mirador de Monte Aro.
 Your choice.

 As you can see from our elevation profile below, day two is more strenuous and difficult than day one.
 There is a long, 11 kilometer hill climb to start off your day from Negreira and another climb from about 22-26 kilometers into the day.